realjck/story-engine/README.md

 # Integration Instructions

-## CREATING THE Storyboard FROM A Word Document (formatted with Styles as provided in the template):
+## CGENERATING THE STORYBOARD FROM A Word Document (formatted with Styles as outlined in the template):

 ### Launch `XLS_CONSTRUCTION/CONSTRUCTION WORD IMPORTER.xlsm` and run the script

-### Choose the Word document to transform to Excel
+### Select the Word document for conversion to Excel

-### In the generated XLS file, perform the following tasks:
+### Within the generated XLS file, execute the following actions:
-- Set all titles as `TITRE:......,DECOR:.....` to define the Animate backgrounds desired for each chapter
+- Set all titles as `TITRE:......,DECOR:.....` to define the Animate scenes desired for each chapter
 - Ensure that the final quiz sheet is named QUIZ_FINAL

-> Note: In the prologue, the sentence starting with "retrouvons" is used as a trigger to display the character thumbnails when Marcillac is introduced.

-# Possible Modifications in the XLS:
+# Possible Modifications in the Excel workbook:

 ## STORY SHEET: